JenW79/aa04-adventure-project/README.md

 3. Type `npm install` to install the tests
 4. Type `npm test` to run the tests

-## Tips on how to work thrugh this practice
+## Tips on how to work through this practice

 This practice starter includes a (slightly incomplete) command line game that you play by interacting with prompts in the terminal.
 First, run the game with